I think the best year of my life was when I was thirteen.

 That night is the best night I can remember from the year when I was thirteen.

 Then it happened.
 When I was fifteen, my father accepted a new job, and we moved to Minnesota.
+Suddenly, I lost all my friends.
 I had to start all over again at a new school.

 I really did miss my friends in Sioux Falls, South Dakota.